AudiusProject/hedgehog/README.md

  * hedgehogWrapper.js
  *
  * Something similar to this file would reside in your codebase.
- * This initialize the hedgehog module and export it for the rest of your project to consume */
+ * This initializes the hedgehog module and exports it for the rest of your project to consume */

 // Hedgehog is the package export that should be used by most users